lumicks/pylake/docs/examples/kon/kon.rst

 Conclusion and Outlook
 ----------------------

-The binding time is 35 seconds with a 95% confidence interval of (24,50).
+The average time between binding events is 35 seconds with a 95% confidence interval of (24,50).

-As mentioned in the introduction, the obtained binding time depends on the protein concentration.
+As mentioned in the introduction, the obtained time depends on the protein concentration.
 Since we don't know the protein concentration, this value can only be compared to measurements with the same protein concentration in the flow cell.
 If you would like to compute the dissociation constant and compare to bulk experiments, the concentration has to be determined [1]_.